SLUR-m-Py/ATAC-seq_Simulation/README.md

 ### BMC Bioinformatics Publication

-[Link to publication in BMC Bioinformatics](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-023-05553-0) If you use this software please cite the above paper:
+[Link to publication in BMC Bioinformatics](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-023-05553-0)

+If you use this software please cite the above paper (citation below).

 ```
 @article{roth2023improved,